The Financial Conduct Authority

 We will notify you of any request for information we receive from your insurers.

-Customer Protection information
+Customer Protection information and Complaints

 By making a complaint, you do not prejudice your rights to any legal proceedings.
 The parties to a contract of insurance covering a risk situated in the United Kingdom are permitted to choose the law applicable to the contract.
 English Law will govern your insurance.